Solfisk/stashdb/README.md

 ### /some/collection/

-If you `PUT /some/collection/resource`, the collection /some/collection is created automatically for you (and all intermediary collection).
+If you `PUT /some/collection/resource`, the collection /some/collection is created automatically for you (and all intermediary collections).

 After this, you can iterate on all resources in the collection like this: